Recommended Reading and Reviews

 From what I know, I found the story to be historically accurate and I definitely learned more about what Jewish people went through during the Holocaust.
 It was an emotional roller-coaster, heart-wrenching but full of hope too.
 I’m very glad to have read it.

-Teacher Book Review
+Teacher Book reviews

 ‘Irmina’, written and illustrated by Barbara Yelin